Chemistry vs Compatibility in Love: Which One Truly Matters?

 The healthiest, most fulfilling relationships usually have a balance of both.
 Here’s how to nurture that balance:

 Chemistry is immediate, but compatibility reveals itself slowly.
-Give relationships time to develop before making big decisions.
+When you're dating, give the relationship time to develop before making big decisions.

 Attraction matters, but so does how you feel around them.
 Can you be yourself?
 Do you share similar values?
 Can you resolve disagreements with respect?